danycnc/danycnc/README.md

 ### Hi there 👋

 Passionate about the IT / ICT world, since adolescence I approached this world with great curiosity and desire to learn.
-I like to go to the bottom and understand as much as possible every aspect of the things I learn by going "behind the scenes", it is no coincidence that I use Linux as an everyday OS.
+I like to go to the bottom and understand as much as possible every aspect of the things I learn by going "behind the scenes", for this reason I use Linux as my default OS.
 Particular passion for programming and networking.

 After a two-year experience in the TLC field thanks to a Cisco CCNA certification, I decided to broaden my knowledge in the IT field by attending various courses on Udemy.